Teaching for Equity Fellows Program

-- Enhancing your teaching abilities by building curricular design and discussion facilitation skills;
+- Enhance your teaching abilities by building curricular design and discussion facilitation skills;

-- Developing a deep awareness about student experience in Duke classrooms;
+- Develop a deep awareness about student experience in Duke classrooms;

-- Creating syllabi that promote successful learning for all of your students;
+- Create syllabi that promote successful learning for all of your students;

-- Gaining a shared language and analytical framework about the dynamics of power, privilege and oppression;
+- Gain a shared language and analytical framework about the dynamics of power, privilege, and oppression;

 This workshop series is open to all Trinity College of Arts & Sciences teaching faculty, in any rank.
 You must be able to attend the Foundations workshop and at least five additional workshops during the year.